gokulkrishna10/dl-scanner/README.md

 - License Variations: Driver's licenses vary significantly across regions in layout and information presented.
 The current version targets a specific format.
 - The format and labels allowed for these fields are given below.
 All field labels are case-insensitive.
   - License Number
-    - Allowed labels : DL, ID, DLN, LIC.
-NO.
+    - Allowed labels : `DL, ID, DLN, LIC.
+NO.`
-    - Note : If LIC.
-No. is used as the label then the constraints will be "0 or 1 dot allowed after LIC, 0 or 1 space allowed after the dot and before NO, 0 or 1 dot allowed after NO".
+    - Note : For the "LIC.
+No." label, the format permits up to one dot following "LIC", a maximum of one space allowed after the dot and before "NO", and up to one dot following "NO".
   - First Name
-    - Allowed labels : FN, FIRSTNAME, FIRST NAME
+    - Allowed labels : `FN, FIRSTNAME, FIRST NAME`
   - Last Name
-    - Allowed labels : LN, LASTNAME, LAST NAME
+    - Allowed labels : `LN, LASTNAME, LAST NAME`
   - Date of Birth (MM/DD/YYYY)
-    - Allowed labels : DOB, D.O.B
+    - Allowed labels : `DOB, D.O.B`
   - DL issuance date (MM/DD/YYYY)
-    - Allowed labels : ISSUANCE, ISSUED, ISSUE DATE, ISSUEDATE, ISS
+    - Allowed labels : `ISSUANCE, ISSUED, ISSUE DATE, ISSUEDATE, ISS`
   - DL expiration date (MM/DD/YYYY)
-    - Allowed labels : EXP, EXPIRES, EXPIRATION DATE, EXPIRATIONDATE, VALID THROUGH, VALIDTHROUGH
+    - Allowed labels : `EXP, EXPIRES, EXPIRATION DATE, EXPIRATIONDATE, VALID THROUGH, VALIDTHROUGH`
   - Address
-    - Allowed labels : ADDRESS
+    - Allowed labels : `ADDRESS`
     - Below is a breakdown of the required address format
-      1. Primary Address: This includes house number, street name, and street type (e.g., St, Street, Rd, Road, Ave, Avenue, Blvd, Boulevard, Lane, Ln, Drive, Dr, Court, Ct, Circle, Cir).
+      1. Primary Address: This includes house number, street name, and street type `(e.g., St, Street, Rd, Road, Ave, Avenue, Blvd, Boulevard, Lane, Ln, Drive, Dr, Court, Ct, Circle, Cir)`.
          - Examples:
            - 123 Main St
            - 456 Oak Blvd Apt 101
            - 789 Pine Lane #5
-      2. Optional Apartment/Unit Number: If applicable, include apartment, unit, building, or number after the street name, prefixed with "Apt", "Unit", "Bldg", or "#".
+      2. Optional Apartment/Unit Number: If applicable, include apartment, unit, building, or number after the street name, prefixed with `"Apt", "Unit", "Bldg", or "#"`.
       3. City: The city name should follow the street, separated by a comma or space.
       4. State: Use the two-letter state abbreviation.
       5. ZIP Code: A 5-digit ZIP code should conclude the address.